Transcript and Required School Forms

 - Your high school may have a published school profile, but this profile on its own does not fulfill the School Report form requirement.

 Letters of Recommendation

-- You may submit one optional letter if there is another person who knows you well and can provide new insights about you.
+- If there is another person who knows you well and can provide new insights about you, you may have one additional recommender submit a letter on your behalf.
 Please assign this person as your “Other Recommender” in the Common Application.
 This is the fastest method for a letter to reach your file.